CFreeman04/15.Leaflet-Challenge/README.md

 Your first task is to visualize an earthquake dataset.
 Complete the following steps:

 1. Get your dataset.
 To do so, follow these steps:
     -   The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
-Visit the  [USGS GeoJSON Feed Links to an external site.](http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php)page and choose a dataset to visualize.
+Visit the  [USGS GeoJSON Feed](http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php)page and choose a dataset to visualize.
 The following image is an example screenshot of what appears when you visit this link:

     ![3-Data](https://static.bc-edx.com/data/dl-1-1/m15/lms/img/3-Data.jpg)